taolson/Admiran/doc/Compiler.md

 ## `dependency.am`

 Definitions in a Admiran module may be written in any order, and module imports may be arranged in any order.
-However, various stages of the compilation pipeline require information in specific order, e.g. a module imported by another module must be built before the importing module is built.
+However, various passes of the compilation pipeline require information in specific order, e.g. a module imported by another module must be built before the importing module is built.
 To handle this, the `dependency` module implements general dependency graph operations for: